BIGJRA/BIGJRA.github.io/rejuv.md

 Grab the shiny *Apartment Key.*

-This isn’t strictly necessary but helps us save some Pokemon later.
+This isn't strictly necessary but helps us save some Pokemon later.
 Head back to Kugearen and use the key on the door in the top left of the area.
 Head down and read the book on the table.
 After that, head to the right and read this book to get the *Weird Diary.*

-Talk to Venam by Katsu’s house, then return to the mansion.
+Talk to Venam by Katsu's house, then return to the mansion.
 Beat the first maid, then beat the second sitting on the bench.
 Next to her you can get a hidden *Silk Scarf!* Interact with the statues in the four rooms up and down from the garden: top left facing right, top right